FreddyE1982/stsmoddergui/futures.md

   `export_timelines(path: Path)` on the module so tooling can persist annotated turn-by-turn breakdowns, then document how plugins can subscribe to the timeline feed to generate UI overlays or debugging notebooks.
+- [todo] **Ghost session export harness** – Extend `experimental.graalpy_coaching_ghosts` with helpers that persist session histories to JSON so teams can replay coaching deltas after internal playtests.
+Usage: surface `export_session(session_id, path)` on the engine, include an importer for historical comparisons, and document how plugins can diff exported sessions to surface actionable training drills.

 - [todo] **Adaptive illustration preset marketplace** – Extend `experimental.graalpy_adaptive_illustrations` with transform bundles that